FAQ - Lyman Academy of Engineering 9th Grade Registration Information

 We recommend that you work with your current teachers and counselor to select the appropriate level of academic classes.
 Your middle school counselor will hold a high school 504 transition meeting to update your student’s 504 plan prior to entering high school.

-Engineering students are required to take Introduction to Engineering (IED).
-They have the option to also take Foundations of Robotics as an elective.
+9th grade Engineering students are required to take Introduction to Engineering Design.
+They have the option to also take Foundations of Robotics and/or Computer Science Honors 1 as electives.

 Yes.
 Students enrolled in Academy of Engineering classes will be required to participate in the dual enrollment program through Seminole State College.
 Grades in the dual enrollment classes will be reflected on the Lyman HS transcript and their Seminole State College transcript.